1. Oktoberfest, Munich

 Germany’s carnival, otherwise known to the locals as Fasching, is a memorable festival that annually takes place in Cologne.
 Altogether, 100 floats and over 10,000 people emerge onto the city’s streets from Cologne’s train station for the celebration.
 Extending along the River Rhine, masked balls, a range of exotic floats and exuberant costumes appear as confetti, sweet treats and even toys are offered to visitors by the Rose Monday Parade characters.

-The festival season is not just for the summer months – head to Germany by train all-year round for your taste of fine music, beer and celebrations.
+The festival season is not just for the summer months – head to Germany by train all year round for your taste of fine music, beer and celebrations.
+Need more information on the German rail network?
+Check out our dedicated page to trains in Germany.